-It is a common trait for a Yorkie to whine if they are feeling anxious or afraid of something.
+It is a common trait for a Yorkie to whine if they feel anxious or afraid of something.
 This type of whining can be accompanied by submission gestures like yawning or averting their eyes.
 It can happen as well that they whine and then yawn afterward or occurring together.

-By showing this gesture, they are trying to calm down and send a signal to their owner that it is not a threat.
-With this type of whining, you can tell it by looking at their flattened ears and tucked tail.
+By showing this gesture, they try to calm down and send a signal to their owner that it is not a threat.
+With this whining type, you can tell it by looking at their flattened ears and tucked tails.

 How To Stop Whining

 If your Yorkie is whining too much, it is best to figure out the cause and learn the reason before you address it.

 Some people don’t mind the little whining because eventually, it will come and go, but a few can barely tolerate it.
 The good news, you can minimize it or even get rid of it.